-The applicant has requested the City vacate the existing public utility easement and wire clearance easement on the two parcels to accommodate the project (see Figure 7).
+The applicant has requested the City vacate the existing public utility clearance and wire the easements two on parcels to accommodate the project (see Figure 7).
 The easements were established in 1960 per a recorded document in Book 4675, Page 157, Santa Clara County Records.
-The existing overhead electric and related utilities within the easements are proposed to either be removed or placed underground as part of this project.
+The existing overhead electric and related utilities within the easements are to either be proposed removed or placed underground as part of this project.
 The proposed Vesting Tentative Map would dedicate new public service easements as necessary.
-The project boundary and the existing easements to be vacated are shown below.
+The project boundary and the existing easements to be vacated are shown above.